hzget/rust-apps/blog_state/Readme.md

 **state pattern** (object-oriented design pattern).

-There is another implementation: [blog](../blog) which does not use state pattern but rather type sytem of rust.
+There is another implementation: [blog](../blog) which does not use state pattern but rather rust type system.
 It encodes `state` and `behavior` as rust types.

 Requirements